 I grew up following Eastern time, so living here in Cozumel it’s very familiar and helps me keep in touch with my people back home.
 Until daylight savings rolls around.

-Of course, if you’re here on vacation, you probably don’t care too much what time it is!
+Of course, if you’re here on vacation, you probably don’t care too much about the precise Mexico time zones!

 But there are times when this can still create confusion.

 Cozumel Cruise Ship Port Times